-RCW 36.70A.610 requires this report to include information for all Washington cities planning under the GMA that have more than 10,000 people.
+RCW 36.70A.610 requires this report to include information for all Washington cities planning under the Growth Management Act with a population over 10,000 people.
 Within the Housing Market Toolkit, the WCRER has included additional cities that are growing and likely to fall within the mandate of the GMA as well as other cities over 10,000 people not planning under the GMA.
-Data is also provided for all counties in Washington State where available.
+Data is also provided for all 39 counties in Washington State where available.